What is anemometer sensor?

 1. **Propeller Type Anemometer Sensor**:

 This sensor has three or four blades.
-The wind aligns the blades in its direction.
-When wind exerts force on the blades, they rotate due to the torque generated by wind pressure.
-The wind speed directly links to the rotational speed of these blades, allowing for accurate calculations.
+The wind moves the blades to face its direction.
+When the wind blows on the blades, they spin.
+This happens because of the force from the wind.

 2. **Wind Cup Type Wind Speed Sensor**: